-Having reviewed the region’s key drivers of change for Technology leaders, and the best hiring advice in the discipline, it’s now time to review what’s in store for those seeking new job opportunities within Technology.
 While key roles for Architects, Project Managers and CIOs grace many of today’s jobs listings, what should Technology professionals look for in a role – and how can they ensure they don’t become victims of automation’s push along the way?
-Either way, from the project swarm to the global fast-track, it’s certainly an exciting new world for those at the cutting edge of technology change.
+Either way, from the project swarm to the global fast-track, it’s undoubtedly an exciting new world for those at the cutting edge of technological change.

 Expert advice for Technology job seekers